 What To Do In Folkestone – Staycations for the Family

 If you are staycationing in Folkestone there is so much to do!
-2021 is a Creative Folkestone Triennial year which means there are lots of new artworks to see.
-The Harbour Arm is open and showing free family films on the Big Screen along with the major sporting events happening this summer.
+The Kent Down’s and Heritage Coastline has been selected by the Lonely Planet Guide as one of the top 10 places to visit in the world.
+It’s the only UK destination to make the list.
+Therefore, come to Folkestone to take in what we have to offer.
+The 2021 Creative Folkestone Triennial has added new artworks to see in our outdoor urban settting.
+The Harbour Arm is open and showing free family films on the Big Screen along with the major sporting events happening into the autumn.
 There are camp sites such as the wonderful Little Switzerland Campsite on the East Cliff, or lounge in luxury in one of our hotels on The Leas and visit in style!
 This Folkestone Family Trail takes two days and you will only have scratched the surface of what we have to offer!
-There’s plenty to do outdoors to maintain social distancing during your staycation in Folkestone.
+There’s plenty to do outdoors to maintain social distancing during your stay in Folkestone.

 The east cliff

 Camp, or take lunch, at the Little Switzerland Caravan and Camping site which has stunning views across our natural paradise – The Warren – and the English Channel.

 Looking over the town from this vantage point you can see your route for the next two days.
 Sunny Sands lies at the bottom of the East Cliff and is an excellent sandy beach to play on.
 Check the tide times to plan your play.
 You can also hire stand-up paddleboards and kayaks at the Folkestone Sea Sports centre if you fancy dipping in the sea!